moddio/indie.fun-docs/token-creation.md

-# Token Creation & Fundraising
+o# Token Creation & Fundraising

 This guide explains how to create and launch a token for your project on Indie.fun.